 For blending purposes Caol Ila distillery is used for a small portion of the year to produce an unpeated malt of a highland style.
 This spirit is occasionally bottled as part of Diageo’s Special Releases range but I’ve never come across an independent bottling of it… until now.

 Distilled August 2005 and matured for 14 years in a refill hogshead before bottling in January 2020 at a strength of 48.4%.
 Retails for £76.95.

 Smell: Lemon and vanilla.
 Honey.
 Biscuit.
 Bread.
 A little sea salt, plenty of pepper and a wee touch of brine.

 Taste: Oatcakes and honey.
 Salted caramel.
 Apple.
 Buttery vanilla.
 Pepper.
 Dry oak.
 Prominent barley finish.

-Value for Money: What was that I was saying about independents not offering the same value for money anymore?
-Diageo’s 2018 bottling of 15 year old unpeated Caol Ila retailed around £100 a bottle, and here’s Douglas Laing with a 14 year old at nearly 25% cheaper….
+Thoughts: What was that I was saying about independents not offering the same value for money anymore?
+Diageo’s 2018 bottling of 15 year old unpeated Caol Ila retailed around £100 a bottle, and here’s Douglas Laing with a 14 year old at nearly 25% cheaper.
 You get great value for money with these independent bottlers.
 I’ve always said so.

 Possibly a wee bit underwhelming at first but it soon opens up to reveal a wonderfully malty dram with a lengthy finish.
 There is an undoubted novelty factor with such a bottling but that doesn’t mean the liquid lacks substance.
 Indeed it is a fine dram that makes me wish there was much, much more of the unpeated stuff about.